-INTRODUCTION
+I. INTRODUCTION

 Predicting the yield of a lithographic process is difficult to the point that it is rarely attempted.
 For example, Cost of Ownership (COO) modeling and other cost methods for making decisions in lithography lack an accurate method for determining the parametric yield of a lithography step.
 As a result, most COO efforts simply assume a value for yield (e.g., 97%) and never change the value.
-Further, if yield could be predicted in a quantitative manor, the method for predicting yield could be used to optimize yield as well.
+Further, if yield could be predicted in a quantitative manner, the method for predicting yield could be used to optimize yield as well.
 Is a process which gives the nominal critical dimension (CD) at the nominal values for all inputs the same process which gives the maximum yield?

-It is possible to accurately predict the parametric CD yield of a photolithographic process using well established lithography modeling tools.
-In this paper we will introduce a simple three step process for predicting CD yield.
-First, using the lithography simulator PROLITH/2, a multi-variable process response space is generated (for example, final resist critical dimension (CD) versus focus, exposure, resist thickness, etc.).
-Second, error distributions are determined for each input variable.
-For example, normal distributions may be assumed or more complicated distributions may be used.
+It is possible to accurately predict the parametric CD yield of a photolithographic process using well established lithography modeling tools [1].
+In this paper we will introduce a four step process for predicting CD yield (Figure 1).
+First, error distributions are determined for each input variable.
+In this paper we use four input variables: focus, exposure, resist thickness and the development parameter R{max} .
+Second, using the lithography simulator PROLITH/2, a multi-variable process response space is generated (for example, final resist critical dimension (CD) versus focus, exposure, resist thickness, etc.).
 Third, by correlating the input error distribution with the process response space, a final CD distribution is generated.
-Analysis of the output distribution produces a predicted parametric CD yield using some acceptance criterion for CD.
-This number can serve as a direct input to a COO modeling effort of the simulated process or equipment, or can be used to help optimize the yield of a given process.
+Fourth, analysis of the output distribution produces a predicted CD-limited yield using some acceptance criterion for CD.
+This number can be used to help optimize the yield of a given process or can serve as a direct input to a COO modeling effort of the simulated process or equipment.